 How to get a counselling and mental health assessment

-Find out how to book a counselling and mental health assessment and what to expect from your appointment.
+Find out about booking an initial consultation with the Counselling and Mental Health team and what to expect from your appointment.

 Who is an initial consultation for?

-If you’re struggling with emotional difficulties like anxiety or low mood and think you’d benefit from some confidential mental health support, you can book an assessment with us.
+If you’re struggling with emotional difficulties like anxiety or low mood and think you’d benefit from some confidential mental health support, you can book an initial consultation (sometimes known as an assessment).